rewrite test: OpenAI. (2024). ChatGPT [Large language model]. https://chatgpt.com

 World War I Perspective Map of the Western Front Showing the Furthest German Advance (September, 1914) and the Armistice Line of November II, 1918.

-The severely weakening Central Powers had hoped to gain new strength with the signing of the Brest-Litovsk treaty of 1918.
-With the resources from the Ukraine they were hoping to be able to balance, to some degree, the effects of the allied blockade and concentrate their efforts on the Western Front.
-This last ditch effort at being victorious was not to be.
-The powers of the allied forces. which grew to include Italy, Portugal and Romania proved to be just too much.
+The rapidly weakening Central Powers had hoped to regain strength with the signing of the 1918 Brest-Litovsk treaty.
+They anticipated that resources from Ukraine could help offset the impact of the Allied blockade and allow them to concentrate on the Western Front.
+However, this last-ditch effort at securing victory was doomed to fail.
+The ever-growing might of the Allied forces, which had expanded to include Italy, Portugal, and Romania, proved overwhelming.

-Any reservations that may have existed by Germany in the signing of a peace agreement were nullified after a brief revolution broke out in Germany.
-Following this up rise Germany finally signed the armistice on November 11th 1918, which basically ended all hostilities.
-As per the terms of the armistice, the German Army was immediately removed from the territory West of the Rhine, and the previously Brest-Litovsk treaty became void.
+Any hesitation Germany had regarding a peace agreement dissolved after a brief revolution broke out within the country.
+Ultimately, Germany signed the armistice on November 11, 1918, effectively ending all hostilities.
+Under the armistice's terms, German troops were immediately withdrawn from west of the Rhine, and the previously signed Brest-Litovsk treaty was nullified.

-World War I officially ended with the signing of the Versailles Treaty on June 28, 1919.
-The total cost of the 4-year war was astonishing in both manpower and resources.
-Of the Central Powers, their total causalities were 37,508, 686 or 57.6 % of their immobilized forces.
-The Allied Powers who mobilized a total of 42,188,810 troops experienced 52.3% causality or 22,104,209.
+World War I officially came to an end with the signing of the Treaty of Versailles on June 28, 1919.
+The cost of the four-year war was staggering in both human lives and material loss.
+The Central Powers suffered 37,508,686 casualties, representing 57.6% of their mobilized forces.
+Meanwhile, the Allied Powers, who mobilized 42,188,810 troops, experienced 22,104,209 casualties, or 52.3%.

 Continental Congress of the United Colonies Presidents